Lander B. Baiamonte

 Rachel Moreau-Davila has extensive experience in representing clients across state and federal courts in Texas and Colorado, including government agency practice, with many years of trial litigation experience.

-Prior to joining Cokinos | Young, Rachel practiced in corporate immigration representing companies and individuals before government agencies.
-She advised large, multinational companies in business and investment immigration matters such as employment visas (H-1B, H-2B, TN, E-2, L-1, J-1), consular processing, permanent residency (including PERM Labor Certification, Multi-National for Managers/Executives), and naturalization; Provide strategic international employment solutions for international and domestic companies in various industries.
+Prior to joining Cokinos | Young, Rachel practiced in corporate immigration, representing companies and individuals before government agencies.
+She advised large, multinational companies in business and investment immigration matters such as employment visas (H-1B, H-2B, TN, E-2, L-1, J-1), consular processing, permanent residency (including PERM Labor Certification, Multi-National for Managers/Executives), and naturalization.
+Provide strategic international employment solutions for international and domestic companies in various industries.
 Advise on all business visas such as H-1B, L-1A/L-1B, TN, Advise on business investment visas E-1/E-2; Advise on all immigration-related workplace compliance matters with the U.S. Department of Labor; Research and write formal legal memoranda and federal court pleadings on complex governmental regulatory issues; Represent corporations in talent acquisition and entire employment visa process (including H-1Bs, L-1As & L-1Bs, Es, E-2s, TNs).
 Represent companies in immigration employment matters with the U.S. Department of Labor, as well as represent clients in litigation against the U.S. Department of State.

 Education

-• St. Mary’s University School of Law, Doctor of Jurisprudence, May 2014;
+• St. Mary’s University School of Law – J.D., 2014

 Recognitions & Distinctions